A Midwestern Tragedy

 “Active shooter at the Holiday Inn Plaza!”

-Sirens howled on his cruiser as Lieutenant Mike Hill raced to the hotel.
-When he arrived on the scene, rifle shots cracked above him.
+Sirens howled on police cruisers as officers raced to the hotel.
+When they arrived on the scene, rifle shots cracked overhead.
 Down below, bullets bit into asphalt, buildings, passing cars, and anyone unlucky enough to enter the shooter’s crosshairs.

-Hill craned his neck and spotted a glint from the southeast penthouse balcony: the rifle’s scope catching the midday sun.
-As bullets pelted the ground, officers sought cover behind cars, concrete pillars, brick walls, and metal awnings.
-Hill knew they had to act fast to prevent mass casualties.
-In between shots, he and the officers risked their lives climbing for better vantage points and returning suppressive fire.
+The officers craned their necks and spotted a glint from the southeast penthouse balcony: the rifle’s scope catching the midday sun.
+As bullets pelted the ground, the men sought cover behind cars, concrete pillars, brick walls, and metal awnings.
+The officers knew they had to act fast to prevent mass casualties.
+In between shots, they risked their lives climbing for better vantage points and returning suppressive fire.

 But the sniper remained undeterred.